ParthKapoor-dev/Purity.AI/README.md

 # Purity AI - Hiring Automation Platform

 Purity AI is an AI-driven hiring automation platform designed to streamline recruitment by evaluating candidates based on their resumes, experience, and answers to specific questionnaires.
-With the help of AI, recruiters can search for candidates based on specific job requirements and receive ranked results of suitable matches.
-This project leverages Next.js/React.js for the full-stack web framework and Python for AI processing.
+Recruiters can query the system for candidates that meet specific job requirements, and AI ranks suitable matches.
+The platform leverages Next.js/React.js for the full-stack web framework and Python for AI processing.

 ## Features

-- **Candidate Profile Management**: Candidates can create an account, upload their resume, and answer a questionnaire.
+- **Candidate Profile Management**: Candidates can create accounts and upload resumes associated with their unique user ID.
-- **Automated Resume Parsing**: Extracts key information from resumes using an Applicant Tracking System (ATS).
+- **Automated Resume Parsing**: Extracts key information (e.g., name, skills, experiences, projects) using AI.
-- **Questionnaire-Based Evaluation**: Allows candidates to complete aptitude and experience-based questionnaires.
-- **Recruiter Search**: Recruiters can query candidates based on job-specific criteria and experience, with ranked results based on candidate suitability.
+- **Recruiter Search**: Allows recruiters to query candidates based on specific criteria.
+Results return a ranked list of user IDs for matching candidates.
+- **AI-Powered Matching**: Uses semantic embeddings to compare recruiter queries with candidate profiles.
-- **Automatic Notifications**: Monthly or periodic reminders for candidates to update their profiles.
+- **Automatic Notifications**: Monthly reminders for candidates to update their profiles.

 ## Technologies Used

-- **Frontend**: Next.js, React
+- **Frontend**: Next.js, React.js
-- **Backend**: Python (AI processing), REST API endpoints
+- **Backend**: Python (FastAPI), REST API
-- **Database**: TBD (e.g., PostgreSQL, MongoDB)
+- **Database**: MongoDB (for candidate data)
-- **AI/ML Libraries**: scikit-learn, spaCy (for resume parsing), Pandas
+- **AI Libraries**: spaCy (resume parsing), Sentence Transformers (semantic search), Pandas
-- **Hosting and Deployment**: Docker (for containerization), Vercel/Heroku/AWS (for production deployment)
+- **Hosting and Deployment**: Docker (for containerization), Vercel/AWS (production deployment)

+---

 ## Getting Started